Updated May ‘26

 Next, the rates in this database reflect what a specific freelancer was paid, but there are a lot of factors involved, including story type and scope, amount of reporting, whether a freelancer has worked with the publication before, and so on.
 All praise and admiration to that industrious freelancer who got $3/word from Bloomberg Businessweek, but a rate like that is the exception, not the rule.

 Finally, this database will be continually updated as more rates come in, so again, please feel free to contribute here.
-And for paid subscribers, this Thursday we’ll take a deeper dive into the data and do some analysis.

 With all of that out of the way: